qusuda/dynatek_datalog/README.md

 ## S4 RPM
-This channel different from the other RPM channel Where TACH, R_WHL and S3 values are based on measuring time between magnets passing the sensor, values from this sensor is vhis sensor is based
+This channel different from the other RPM channel Where TACH, R_WHL and S3 values are based on measuring time between magnets passing the sensor, values from this sensor is based on frequency

  thersis reversed (higher frequency/RPM -> higher hex value)